Welcome to Cleveland Family History Society

 - Connect with other members researching the same names as you.

-- Vast collection of online parish registers, burial data base etc.
+- Vast collection of online parish registers, burial data base etc

-- Free simple searches and advice about the area from local experts
+- Free simple searches and advice about the area from local experts.

 Meetings

-Guests as well as members are welcome to attend any of the monthly branch meetings at our two venues in the Cleveland FHS area.
 For details of venues and contacts please see our Meetings page on this website.

 Please check individual meeting details from the links below to see whether the meeting will be online via Zoom or in person.